Custom Insert Molding Service

 Chloroprene Rubber

-CR commonly known as Neoprene, is a synthetic rubber with excellent weather, ozone, and aging resistance.
-It is widely used in compression molding due to its versatile properties, including good flexibility, high tensile strength, and resistance to oil, heat, and chemicals.
+CR, commonly known as Neoprene, is a synthetic rubber with excellent weather, ozone, and aging resistance.
 CR is especially valuable in applications that require durability in challenging environments, such as automotive, electrical insulation, and marine products.

-The material’s excellent flow characteristics allow for compression molding of complex and durable parts, such as gaskets, seals, and protective covers.
+CR compression molding is often used to produce complex and durable parts, such as gaskets, seals, and protective covers.
 Neoprene is able to maintain its physical properties over time, even under exposure to environmental stressors.

 cr compression molding